Nova Gradiška: Tourism

+Sports

+The local chapter of the HPS is HPD "Strmac", which had 37 members in 1936 under the Niko Gržetić presidency.
+Membership fell to 30 in 1937.
+Membership rose to 38 in 1938 under the Ivan Baretić presidency.

 Religion

 Maria Theresa granted the rights for construction of the Roman Catholic Chapel of Teresa of Ávila in Nova Gradiška in 1756.
 The church was damaged by the forces of the Republic of Serbian Krajina during the Croatian War of Independence.
 In the 19th century the new Church of Virgin Mary on the town square was initiated.
 Aulic Council prevented the authorities of the Slavonian Military Frontier from destroying the church with intention to build a school at its place.

-Historically, there were also two Serbian Orthodox Churches in Nova Gradiška, one of them destroyed during the World War II and one during the Croatian War of Independence.
+Historically, there were also two Serbian Orthodox Churches in Nova Gradiška, one of them destroyed during World War II and one during the Croatian War of Independence.
 Those were the Church of Saint Nicholas and the Church of the Holy Trinity.
 The Church of the Holy Trinity was the central orthodox church located at the town square.
 It was erected in 1824 at the spot of an earlier wooden church from 1755.
 The church was destructed by the Ustasha regime in 1941.
 The new neo-Byzantine Church of the Holy Trinity was complete in 1982 but it was detonated 9 times and destroyed during the Croatian War of Independence.
 The second church of Saint Nicholas was constructed in 1818 on the local cemetery, it was reconstructed in 1866 but it was also destroyed during the Croatian War of Independence.